-- WestlawNext – Canada (LawSource) – contains a collection of Canadian journals and law reviews, as well as all articles and case comments appearing in Carswell law reports.
+- WestlawNext Canada – contains a collection of Canadian journals and law reviews, as well as all articles and case comments appearing in Carswell law reports.

 - HeinOnline – provides full-text access to Canadian and international law reviews and legal journals.

 The Civil or Small Claims (up to $50,000 as of August 1, 2014 via regulation 139/2014) sub-heading provides ample resources to understand the basics of a civil claim.
-Located here is a unique and concise publication designed specifically to help the average citizen learn how to file a claim in the Alberta Courts (Commencing a Claim in Provincial Court Civil and Getting and Enforcing Your Judgment in Alberta).
 There are copies of many of the forms required throughout the civil claim procedure, an outline of the civil claims process, a glossary of terms, and links to various other relevant resources.

 - Court of Queen’s Bench